OpenRAVE

 Open Robotics Automation Virtual Environment (OpenRAVE) provides an environment for testing, developing, and deploying motion planning algorithms in real-world robotics applications.
 The main focus is on simulation and analysis of kinematic and geometric information related to motion planning.
-OpenRAVE’s stand-alone nature allows it to be easily integrated into existing robotics systems.
+OpenRAVE's stand-alone nature allows it to be easily integrated into existing robotics systems.
 It provides many command-line tools to work with robots and planners, and the run-time core is small enough to be used inside controllers and bigger frameworks.

-Technologies
+Components

 IKFast

-Possibly the most influential technology OpenRAVE provides is a tool called IKFast, the Robot Kinematics Compiler.
+IKFast is a compiler for inverse kinematics.
 Unlike most inverse kinematics solvers, IKFast can analytically solve the kinematics equations of any complex kinematics chain, and generate language-specific files (like C++) for later use.
 The end result is extremely stable solutions that can run as fast as 5 microseconds on recent processors.

 COLLADA

 OpenRAVE supports the COLLADA 1.5 file format for specifying robots and adds its own set of robot-specific extensions.
 The robot extensions include: